Often called the "Crossroads of America," Cambridge is found nestled in the foothills of the Appalachian Mountains along I-70 and I-77.

 Early in the 1900's, the county, and particularly Cambridge became synonymous with quality glass.
-Production of Cambridge Glass ceased many years ago but collectors who appreciate quality glass still visit Cambridge for Mosser Glass, Boyd's Crystal Art Glass, Degenhart Paperweight & Glass Museum, and the National Museum of Cambridge Glass.
+Production of Cambridge Glass ceased many years ago but collectors who appreciate quality glass still visit Cambridge for Mosser Glass and the National Museum of Cambridge Glass.
 Collectors also look for antiques which reflect the great glass industry that once flourished in Guernsey County.

 The crown jewel of the county though, is the abundance of recreational opportunities.
 Hunting, fishing, camping and golfing are centerpieces for the region.
 Ohio's largest state park, Salt Fork, and the state's third largest lake, Seneca Lake, are found within Guernsey County.
 Did we also mention that the Wilds, one of the largest and most innovative wildlife conservation centers in the world is also located here for seasonal safari tours?